What Does the Bible Say About Seeds?

 10. John 12:24 – “Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.”
 Jesus uses the principle of a seed’s death leading to life to illustrate His impending death and resurrection.
 This profound statement underscores the necessity of sacrifice for the sake of growth and fruitfulness, both in Jesus’ own life and in the lives of His followers.

-See also What Does the Bible Say About Games?
+See also What Does the Bible Say About Offering?

 Through these verses, the Bible intricately weaves the concept of seeds into its broader narrative, using it to explain divine truths about growth, potential, faith, and the Kingdom of God.
 Seeds, though small, carry profound spiritual significance, teaching us about the principles of sowing and reaping, the transformative power of God’s Word, and the promise of new life and resurrection.